Arunika22/AmazonClone/README.md

 # AmazonClone
-This website is a clone of Amazon's web site front page
+This website is a clone of Amazon's website home page.